 The side of my self that I like most is the one that takes life lightly and it's the one that having a son draws out.
 Perhaps a child, I don't know.
 But my son is all I know and I know that I like myself better for being his mother.
 Not all the time by any means but that's for another time.

-This time is about swimming outdoors and playing tennis and table football and drawing and playing with Lego and being silly.
+This time is about swimming outdoors, tennis and table football, drawing, playing with Lego and being silly.
 Hugging.
 Which is heaven for me, except for that point in the middle of the day when I need to draw breath and draw myself into my self for a little.
 So he goes up to his room with his books and I do - whatever I need.
 I need a lot of things but with him in my life it makes it easier.